Projective characterization of higher-order quantum transformations: No signaling

 This is depicted in Fig. \ref{fig:notA_prec_B}.
 When the above is satisfied, we will use it as a definition to say that $M$ is \textit{no signaling} from $B$ to $A$ \cite{Beckman2001,Piani2006}.
-The same way, one can define the no input-to-output signaling subset, $\CompAlg{A}\succ \Alg{B}{}$, by requiring the condition drawn in Fig. \ref{fig:notA_succ_B}.
+In the same way, one can define the no input-to-output signaling subset, $\CompAlg{A}\succ \Alg{B}{}$, by requiring the reverse condition, as drawn in Fig. \ref{fig:notA_succ_B}.